 Big Milly's is legendary among backpackers.
 It's just a forty minute tro-tro ride from Accra (depending on the traffic) but feels like a different world.
 The rooms are clean and include dorms and individual cottages.
 The 24-hour bar is well stocked and takes pride of place in the center of the compound.
 If you're young and like to party, Big Milly's is great - especially on Friday nights, when there's a bonfire, drumming and dancing on the beach.
 Kokrobite is a working fishing community, and there's plenty to explore nearby.
 You can even learn to surf with lessons at the shop located inside the Big Milly's garden.Continue to 5 of 10 below.

 05 of 10

-KO-SA is a real treat with good swimming, great food and wonderful accommodation at reasonable prices, located about 8 miles/ 13 kilometers west of Elmina.
+KO-SA is a real treat with good swimming, great food, and wonderful accommodation at reasonable prices, located about 8 miles/ 13 kilometers west of Elmina.
 The individual huts are colorfully decorated and offer ensuite bathrooms and compost toilets, making this a truly eco-friendly option.
 A natural bay allows for safe swimming, which is rare in these parts, although you still have to take care.
 You can relax on the beach or in hammocks in the gardens, take drumming lessons or join a tour to the Elmina and Cape Coast castles.
 The restaurant is wonderful and serves both local and international dishes.
-Rates start at around $16 per night.

 06 of 10